SyXo/system/README.md

 # system
-This is a compilation of scripts which aims to automate the installation process of [Arch Linux](https://www.archlinux.org/), my favourite packages and [dotfiles](https://github.com/joakimaling/dotfiles).
+This is a compilation of scripts which aims to automate the installation process of [Arch Linux](https://www.archlinux.org/), my favourite packages and [dotfiles](https://github.com/joakimaling/dotfiles) onto a new system.

 ## Installation
 When installing a new system; load the media which contains Arch Linux and type these commands when the prompt appears